SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 where $\Omega_{\rm reg} = \sqrt{1 + \eta_{\rm reg}^2}\Omega$ and $\eta_{\rm reg} \in \mathbb{R}_{\ge 0}$ acts as a regularization parameter.
 Transforming back to imaginary time, this corresponds to a dynamical mass matrix, as appears in Eq.~\eqref{eq:hamiltonian_dynamics}, given by

 where $\tilde{M}$ is a diagonal matrix with the values along the diagonal given by Eq.~\eqref{eq:dynamical_mass}.
-In the case that $\eta_{\rm reg} = 0$, the dynamical frequencies $\tilde{\omega}_n = \sqrt{\tilde{k}_n / \tilde{M}_n}$ for the harmonic oscillators described by Eq.~\eqref{eq:qho_dynamics} all equal the \gls*{QHO} frequency $\Omega$, resulting in all the dynamical modes $\tilde{x}_n$ evolving at the same rate.
-In opposite limit that $\eta_{\rm reg} = \infty$, the dynamical mass matrix simply reduces to the scalar value $\mathcal{M} = \Delta\tau M$.
+In the case that $\eta_{\rm reg} = 0$, the dynamical frequencies $\tilde{\omega}_n = \sqrt{\tilde{k}_n / \tilde{M}_n}$ for the harmonic oscillators described by Eq.~\eqref{eq:qho_dynamics} all get normalized to unity, resulting in all the dynamical modes $\tilde{x}_n$ evolving at the same rate.
+In the opposite limit that $\eta_{\rm reg} = \infty$, the dynamical mass matrix simply reduces to the scalar value $\mathcal{M} = \Delta\tau M \Omega^2$.
 Intuitively, decreasing $\eta_{\rm reg}$ from infinity to zero should be thought of as increasing the mass of the high-frequency dynamical modes, thereby slowing them down so that they evolve at the same rate as the low-frequency dynamical modes.

-In \gls*{smoqydqmc} we use a slightly modified version of the \gls*{EFA-HMC} method that was recently introduced in Ref.~\cite{Ostmeyer2023First}.
+\gls*{smoqydqmc} uses a modified version of the \gls*{EFA-HMC} method that first introduced in Ref.~\cite{Ostmeyer2023First} and then improved upon in Ref.~\cite{Ostmeyer2025Minimal}.
 This approach takes advantage of the fact that the equations of motion in Eq.~\eqref{eq:qho_dynamics} are analytically integrable using the solution

 given the initial conditions $\tilde{x}_n(0)$ and $\tilde{p}_n(0)$ for each dynamical mode.
 This analytic integration of the phonon fields and conjugate momentum, referred to as \gls*{EFA}, is outlined in Algorithm~\eqref{alg:EFA}.
 The full \gls*{EFA-HMC} method used in \gls*{smoqydqmc} is then presented in Algorithm~\eqref{alg:EFA-HMC}.
 An important detail in Algorithm~\eqref{alg:EFA-HMC} is that the time-step is randomized at the start of each \gls*{HMC} trajectory, with the amount of randomization controlled by the parameter $\delta \in (-1,1)$.
 This practice helps avoid ergodicity concerns that can arise as the result of quasi-periodic behavior, an issue that can occur when the electrons only weakly couple to the high frequency modes in the dynamics \cite{mackenze1989improved}.